prabhasg3322/Mega-index-heroku/README.md

-# Mega.nz as rclone WebDav using Heroku
+# Mega.nz as rclone WebDav using Heroku/Zeet
 ---------------------

 **Serves mega.nz to webdav via heroku web.
 This creates a backdoor for mega storage and serves publicly.**